Back to Reference

 Applicant Tracking System: A Comprehensive Guide to Streamline Hiring

-Finding the right talent for your organization shouldn’t feel like an uphill battle.
+Finding the right talent for your organization shouldn't feel like an uphill battle, especially as the HR technology market is projected to grow to $84.7 billion by 2032.
 The best applicant tracking systems (ATS) help you simplify, organize, and supercharge your hiring process—all while delivering a great experience for your candidates.
-In this guide, we’ll break down everything you need to know about applicant tracking software, from the best solutions available to the features to look for, so you can confidently choose the right system for your business.
+In this guide, we'll break down everything you need to know about applicant tracking software, from the best solutions available to the features to look for, so you can confidently choose the right system for your business.

 Best applicant tracking systems at a glance